zhengshangdong/BSANet/README.md

 $MCSOSO/train2014
 $MSCOCO/val2014
 ```
-All the proposals can be downloaded from [link1](https://baidu.com) or [link2](https://baidu.com).
+All the proposals and models can be downloaded from [link1](https://baidu.com) or [link2](https://baidu.com).
 Please put the proposals into the corresponding `annotations` folder.

 ### 4. Training and testing